harrysolovay/state-mint/README.md

 ## Lifecycle hooks

 State Mint makes use of the [higher-order component (HOC) pattern](https://reactjs.org/docs/higher-order-components.html) for which the React team advocates.
+Because of the use of stateful HOCs, there's little reason to define your wrapped component as also stateful.
+Instead, boost performance by using using minted stores (instead of local state) and adding lifecycle hooks as a static property of your (newly) functional component.

 <details>
 <summary>architectural sidenote</summary>
 For the time being, using HOCs seems to be the safest way to compose user-defined components that access a state-dependent assortment of stores and settings.
 However, in my experimentation, I did find another pattern which performs better for the wrapping of stateful components: the wrapping function could extend a new class with the user-defined component (which extends React.Component).
 Inside of this newly-generated class, ES6 symbols would be used to mask private properties of the wrapper.
 This way, there's no overriding of props.
 </details>

-Because of the use of stateful HOCs, there's little reason to define your wrapped component as also stateful.
-Instead, boost performance by using using minted stores (instead of local state) and adding lifecycle hooks as a static property of your (newly) functional component:

 ```jsx
 import mint from 'state-mint'